CassStevenson/test_sep2023/docs/_sources/02_dialog-boxes/01_17_sp_hr_size.md

 # {{ title_i_sp_hr_size }}

 ::::::{note}
-Dont have information on home range size?
-Check out the “Shiny Apps/Widgets” tab to see if information for your Target Species is available for in our “Species home range / body size lookup.”
+Unsure about the size of your Target Species?
+There may be information available in the “Species home range / body size lookup”; see the **Shiny Apps/Widgets** tab below.
 ::::::

 :::::::{tab-set}